kastle-lab/education-gateway/resource-pages/personas.md

 **The Kai**

-I am a Data-Centric Knowledge Graph Researcher, exploring how KGs can enrich my work in data science, NLP, and machine learning.
-I need to learn about KG construction and tools, so I can apply this knowledge to research projects in soil carbon and agriculture ecosystems.
-I’m looking for easy-to-use interfaces and practical guides to start exploring and creating KGs.
+II am a Data-Centric Knowledge Graph Researcher, passionate about combining data science, NLP, and machine learning to better understand complex environmental systems.
+My current focus is on soil carbon and agricultural ecosystems, where data comes from many sources, formats, and scales.
+I first came across Knowledge Graphs while trying to integrate datasets from satellite imagery, field measurements, and literature, and realized traditional databases couldn’t capture all the relationships.
+A colleague introduced me to KGs, showing how they can model connections semantically.
+I plan to learn how to construct and use KGs so I can integrate diverse data, uncover hidden relationships, and support richer analyses.
+I am looking for user-friendly tools, practical guides, and hands-on tutorials that allow me to experiment with KG creation and querying, translating complex environmental datasets into actionable insights for research and policy decisions.

+I have a strong foundation in data science, including statistical modeling, machine learning, and NLP for extracting insights from large datasets.
+My experience spans environmental data collection, processing, and analysis, but I am new to Knowledge Graphs.s

 Learning Steps: